 The surge of creativity endured through the Paralympics; we loved the focus on science in the “Age of Enlightenment” theme of its opening ceremony.
 Stephen Hawking’s narrative explicitly mentioned creativity and extolled the human spirit: “What is important is the ability we have to create.”
 If you watched any of the Paralympic events, you surely gained a new understanding about the level of risk involved in competing as an athlete with a disability.
 It’s a different and inspiring perspective, one that ought to remind us that in most matters – especially creative ones – it’s always worth the risk.

 Know Further: More about creativity and about creative problem solving at the Olympics.
 See James Bond and the Queen in the opening ceremony and video highlights of the closing.
 See the Paralympics in pictures.
 Read a report about the importance of risk taking in science.
-Research on risk and new product development.
 Managing innovation in a climate of caution.
 And for inspiration, 50 quotations about risk taking.